-Marquardt et al. provided a theoretical analysis of the continuous interaction space that is spanned by an interactive surface or tabletop computer and the immediate space above it [141].
-Within this space for instance, Hilliges et al. applied hand-gestures such as pinch for picking up and placing items from the underlying tabletop computer [97].
+Marquardt et al. provided a theoretical analysis of the continuous interaction space that is spanned by an interactive surface or tabletop computer and the immediate space above it [159].
+Within this space for instance, Hilliges et al. applied hand-gestures such as pinch for picking up and placing items from the underlying tabletop computer [115].
 Through adding the space above the surface the semantics of graphical content on the surface can be extended (e.g., an item cannot be dragged and dropped into a bowl but needs to be picked up and dropped).
-A first mediated approach was presented by Subramanian et al., who explored how to extend the interaction space above the surface by using a tracked stylus that is moved manually by the user in mid-air above a tabletop surface [258].
+A first mediated approach was presented by Subramanian et al., who explored how to Multiple technological concepts were presented previously that enable contact-based mediated interaction. extend the interaction space above the surface by using a tracked stylus that is moved manually by the user in mid-air above a tabletop surface [260].
 This setup allows users to interact with applications on the surface that provide multiple layers which allow accessing different data.
-The metaDesk by Ullmer and Ishii [269] features a display that serves as a magic lens which is mounted on a boom.
+The metaDesk by Ullmer and Ishii [271] features a display that serves as a magic lens which is mounted on a boom.
 This lens can be moved relative to a connected surface and reveals additional information.
 Interaction in this case is limited to just displaying information.

-Kray et al. investigated users would naturally connect their mobile phones an interactive surfaces such as a public display or tabletop computer [121].
+Kray et al. investigated users would naturally connect their mobile phones an interactive surfaces such as a public display or tabletop computer [139].
 The resulting user defined gestures involve a mobile phone and a pervasive display and thus, can be classified as one early mobile mediated technique.
-And further, Jeon et al. explored how users can use their camera-equipped mobile phone to extend their interaction capabilities while interacting with a large tabletop computer whereas the phone allowed contact-less interaction with contents such as photos [109].
+And further, Jeon et al. explored how users can use their camera-equipped mobile phone to extend their interaction capabilities while interacting with a large tabletop computer whereas the phone allowed contact-less interaction with contents such as photos [127].
 One interesting aspect is the use of bi-manual interaction: while using the phone as mediation device users can interact with the other hand with the surface.